Could COP29 put us on the path to more ambitious national climate commitments?

 “Long-Term Low Emission Development Strategies”, or LT-LEDS, represent longer term planning than NDCs, and consider not only climate objectives, but also broader national development goals.
 Aligning to LT-LEDS, and other national development plans ensures plans/policies support one another and supports joined-up implementation.

 We are finding that those countries who have already developed LT-LEDS are now looking to align their NDC 3.0, and countries who have not developed LT-LEDS are seeking support to do so.
+Importantly, our experience shows that where countries are also looking to develop an LT-LEDs, there are significant benefits from developing this in tandem with the NDC3.0 for consistency, and more efficient technical analysis and engagement processes.

 How can the NDC 3.0 Navigator help?
 The NDC 3.0 Navigator contains sections on aligning the NDC and LT-LEDS, and aligning the NDC with adaptation commitments.
 There is also a section on mainstreaming the NDC into national planning processes.